OctopusSamples/SpaceCloner/README.md

 # Space Cloner
 Sample PowerShell script to help you clone a space using the Octopus Deploy Restful API.

-# This cloning process is provided as is!
+# This cloning process is provided as is
+This script was developed internally for the Customer Success team at Octopus Deploy to solve specific use cases we encounter each day.
+We are sharing this script to help others.
+Think of this script as a starting point for your process.

 Please test it on an empty space before attempting to use it for any kind of real-world use.
-Please clone this repo and modify the script to meet your needs.
-This script should be a starting point for your process.
+If you find something isn't working for your instance, fork this repo and modify the script to meet your needs.

 # Use Cases
 This script was written to solve the following use cases.